Do I Need a Reservation for Rocky Mountain National Park?

 From May 26 to Oct.
 22, 2023, Rocky Mountain National Park has a reservation system for peak hours during the day.
 Don’t show up to the park during these hours without a reservation.

-In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park has announced it will launch a reservation system beginning Memorial Day.
+In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park has launched a reservation system again for 2023.

 For more information regarding the Timed Entry reservation system, visit www.nps.gov/romo/planyourvisit/time-entry-permit-system.htm.

 Why Does Rocky Mountain Need a Timed-Entry System?

 Rocky Mountain was the first in the National Park Service system to launch a reservation system in 2020 which kept visitation at 60 percent of capacity.
 Even with the reservation system, reduced travel because of COVID-19 and two of Colorado’s largest wildfires burning into the park, Rocky Mountain National Park was the fourth busiest park in the nation that year.

 And a disproportionate amount of visitation in the past has been to the Bear Lake Road Corridor.
 To reduce the hordes of people flocking to Bear Lake at the same times, the park created two different reservation systems.
 The reservation system will keep visitation numbers at between 75% and 85% of park capacity.